opendaylight/docs/docs/contributor-guide/newcomers-guide.rst

 ----------------

 Once you have a local copy of the repository, you can make your modifications.
-Please follow the best practices given below and in `the old OpenDaylight wiki <https://wiki-archive.opendaylight.org/view/BestPractices/Coding_Guidelines>`__.
+Please follow the best practices given below and in :ref:`coding-guidelines`.
 Remember to check what you have done.

 **Be particularly careful to the license headers, the trailing blanks, the empty